OpenNebula/website/content/software/release_information/release_notes_enterprise/resolved_issues_701.md

 - Fix 'Download Default Virtual Router Image' modal [#7138](https://github.com/OpenNebula/one/issues/7138)
 - Fix user_inputs order not considered when instantiating a template through the CLI [#7041](https://github.com/OpenNebula/one/issues/7041)
 - Fix the `kvmrc` configuration file parser that was preventing more than one parameter [#7069](https://github.com/OpenNebula/one/issues/7069)
+- Fix react crash when accessing increments subtab for a backup image [#7173](https://github.com/OpenNebula/one/issues/7173)